-Samuel Duval: Flight dynamics and propulsion.
-Deals with the flight dynamics and required propulsion aspects of the project design.
+Samuel Duval: Flight dynamics and Propulsion Engineer.
+Deals with the flight dynamics of the airframe and required propulsion aspects of the project design.
 Pedro Siman: Recovery engineer.
 Test the recovery system of the projectile and research the best way to recover it without damaging it, allowing us to reuse the case and lower our total costs.

-John Tietsworth: Materials Engineer.
-In charge of material selection and ensuring durability for the product.
+John Tietsworth: Controls Engineer.
+Creates the control system for the vehicle.
 Thomas Lenz: Test and Safety Engineer: Testing of the system and analyzing the data.
 Ensures all components are safe and meet the requirements.

-Collin Gainer: Body design and propulsion.
+Collin Gainer: Body design and Propulsion Engineer.
 Primarily focused on the design of the dropped body and propulsion systems with contribution to all aspects of the project.